 The accompanying condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and include the accounts of the Company and its wholly-owned subsidiaries and a variable interest entity for which the Company is deemed to be the primary beneficiary.
-All material intercompany transactions and balances have been eliminated upon consolidation.
-All foreign currency amounts in the condensed consolidated statement of operations and comprehensive loss have been translated using an average rate for the reporting period.
-All foreign currency balances in the condensed consolidated balance sheet have been translated using the spot rate at the end of the reporting period.
-All figures expressed, except share amounts, are in U.S. dollars in millions.
+All material intercompany balances and transactions have been eliminated.
+All foreign currency amounts in the condensed consolidated statements of operations and comprehensive loss have been translated using an average rate for the reporting period.
+All foreign currency balances in the condensed consolidated balance sheets have been translated using the spot rate at the end of the reporting period.
+All figures expressed, except share amounts, are represented in U.S. dollars in millions.

-Risk and Uncertainties
+Risks and Uncertainties

 Lemonade, Inc. conducts certain of its operations in Israel.
-The evolving conflict in Israel and surrounding region has increased global economic and political uncertainty.
+The evolving conflict in Israel and the surrounding region has increased global economic and political uncertainty.
 There is still uncertainty regarding the extent to which the war and its broader macroeconomic implications will impact our operations in Israel.
-The Company will continue to evaluate the extent to which this may impact our business, financial condition, or results of operations.
+The Company will continue to evaluate the extent to which this may impact the Company's business, financial condition, or results of operations.